notnotnescap/Momentum-Firmware/Misc/Dolphin.md

 ## [Dolphin Level](Dolphin#Dolphin-Level)

-Level of your Dolphin.
-(Each level requires 100 XP)
+Level of your Dolphin (Each level requires an increasing amount of XP).

+Dolphin level can affect which animations play from your current [Asset Pack](Graphics#Asset-Pack) unless [Unlock Anims](Graphics#Unlock-Anims) is enabled.

 - Min: `1`<sup>*</sup>
 - Max: `30`